 The ShowCase helps our testers prepare for an adventure in the Sierra.

 As the second most expensive box in this review, we're a little puzzled.
 We expected tough competition with the Motion XT and found none.
-Truthfully, we liked the less expensive SkyBox and even the Force more, making this the only box in this review whose price seems out of line.
+Truthfully, we liked the less expensive SkyBox and the Force more, making this the only box in this review whose price seems out of line.
 While not a completely disastrous product, we'd gladly take it off your hands for, say, $300, but its $699 price tag feels unjustified.
 We do admit that it's a better product than either the SideKick or the SportRack, but for more than double the price, we simply can't put in a good word for it.

 The ShowCase found itself in a disappointing fourth place out of a six, and its expensive price tag was unmatched by its inferior performance.
 Between the lack of handle, hard-to-press button, and confusing mounting system, the only thing we really liked about this box was its sleek look.